Mametaro-discord/discord-slash-commands-v12/README.md

 ## Need more help?
 You can ask in [my discord server](https://discord.gg/UQSUBHwM7T)

-## Commemt
+## Finally
 I hope I did no mistake;
 Give me issues if you find bugs!

-I will make MessageComponents be usable.
+I will make MessageComponents usable.
 So, please wait for new releases.